 Last, but not least, another rule that firms should be aware of is NASD Conduct Rule 3060.
 This rule prohibits firms from giving any gift or gratuity in excess of $100 per year to any person where such payment is in relation to the business of the recipient’s employer.
-The prohibition generally does not apply to personal gifts such as a wedding gift or congratulatory gifts for the birth of a child.
+The prohibition generally does not apply to personal gifts such as wedding gifts or congratulatory gifts for the birth of a child.
 The prohibition also does not apply to gifts of de minimis value such as pens, notepads, or modest desk ornaments, or to promotional items of nominal value that display the firm’s logo such as gym bags, hats and shirts.
-Gifts should be valued at the higher of cost or market value.
-When valuing tickets to sporting events, you should use the higher of cost or face value.
+Gifts should be valued at a higher cost or market value.
+When valuing tickets to sporting events, you should use the higher cost or face value.
 For example, tickets to popular sporting events such as the Super Bowl will have a secondary market value higher than the original cost of the ticket.

 More importantly, this rule outlines the requirements that firms have written policies and supervisory procedures that:

 - Determine and define forms of business entertainment that are appropriate and inappropriate;

 - Are designed to maintain and track detailed records of the nature and expense of any business entertainment and gifts;